Democratic Majority for Israel: 2020 campaign work

+2021 campaign work

 DMFI PAC made an endorsement in the 2021 Ohio 11th congressional district special election, in which the front-running candidates were progressive former State Senator Nina Turner and more moderate Democratic county councilwoman Shontel Brown.
 The PAC endorsed Brown, citing her likely support for Israel, Turner's interest in placing conditions on U.S. aid to Israel, and Turner's lack of a statement on BDS.
 The endorsement came alongside other support from mainstream Democrats, including endorsements from elected officials like Representatives Jim Clyburn and Joyce Beatty.
 By July 2021, DMFI had spent over $660,000 in the race.
 Much of the advertising suggested that Turner was too divisive.
 In late July, DMFI released a poll of 400 likely Democratic voters that placed Brown five points behind Turner.
 Brown defeated Turner.
 By the end of the race, DMFI PAC had spent over $1 million on television ads and over $2 million total.
-Journalist Daniel Marans of HuffPost said that "there’s no question that DMFI played a pivotal role" in the election, which was held to replace Representative Marcia Fudge, now the U.S. Secretary of Housing and Urban Development.
+Journalist Daniel Marans of HuffPost said that "there's no question that DMFI played a pivotal role" in the election, which was held to replace Representative Marcia Fudge, now the U.S. Secretary of Housing and Urban Development.
 Jewish Insider's Matthew Kassel called Brown's win a "major victory for DMFI."

-DMFI PAC spent $32,000 opposing Omari Hardy in an 11-way race for Florida's 20th congressional district special election, spending on phone banking, physical and digital ads, and a full-page ad in the free South Florida paper the Jewish Journal.
-DMFI PAC entered the race after Hardy shifted his position on Israel from general support in November to a new position in December of opposition to Iron Dome funding and support for BDS.
-Hardy received 6% of the vote in the district, losing in sixth place to now-Congresswoman Sheila Cherfilus-McCormick's 24%.

 In the month before the 2020-2021 U.S. Senate special election runoff in Georgia, DMFI PAC endorsed Raphael Warnock against Republican Senator Kelly Loeffler.
-Warnock thanked DMFI PAC on Twitter for its endorsement, saying he would "stand for Israel’s security" and "work to strengthen the alliance between our nations".
-The endorsement followed DMFI PAC’s earlier endorsement of Democratic Senate candidate Jon Ossoff against Republican Senator David Perdue.
+Warnock thanked DMFI PAC on Twitter for its endorsement, saying he would "stand for Israel's security" and "work to strengthen the alliance between our nations".
+The endorsement followed DMFI PAC's earlier endorsement of Democratic Senate candidate Jon Ossoff against Republican Senator David Perdue.
 Warnock and Ossoff defeated their Republican opponents in the January 5 runoffs.